AFRIKAMERA 2025: WORKSHOP

 Practical strategies for funding and authentic storytelling in film and art – an exchange of views

-Workshop for female and queer filmmakers in cooperation with ProQuote Film and Black Filmmakers Association
+A workshop for female and queer filmmakers in cooperation with ProQuote Film and members of Schwarze Filmschaffende e.V.

 DO 13 NOV 2025